 NY Times Restaurant Critic Punches Down On Oakland Spot

-The big food news today (for better or worse) is that of Pete Wells’s zero-star review of Roy Choi and Daniel Patterson’s LocoL.
-LocoL, for those unfamiliar, is a fast-food-style chain—only two have popped up in Watts and Oakland so far, but more are planned—that’s concept is “chef-driven,” healthy-option bowls and burgers in neighborhoods that don’t get much attention from food-world chefs.
-On top of that, the restaurant is dedicated to hiring residents of these food deserts, and endeavors to be a hub.
+The big food news today (for better or worse) is that of Pete Wells’ zero-star review of Roy Choi and Daniel Patterson’s LocoL.
+For those who are unfamiliar, LocoL is a fast-food-style chain—only two have popped up in Watts and Oakland so far, but more are planned—whose concept is “chef-driven,” healthy-option bowls and burgers in neighborhoods that don’t get much attention from food-world chefs.
+On top of that, the restaurant is dedicated to hiring residents of these food deserts and endeavors to be a hub.

 It’s a principled concept, and an admirable one in its optimism.
 Choi has been on a food-activism kick for a minute.
 In 2011, he helped serve 3500 homeless on Skid Row.
-Two years later, he worked with Jefferson High School teens to start up the now-defunct 3 World Café in South L.A.
-In January last year, Choi and Patterson opened LocoL in Watts, followed by a restaurant in Oakland in May.
+Two years later, he worked with Jefferson High School teens to start up the now-defunct 3 World Café in South Los Angeles.
+In January of last year, Choi and Patterson opened LocoL in Watts, followed by another restaurant in Oakland in May.

 The food at the Oakland location, according to Wells, isn’t on the level.

-Wells is best known for his fish-barrel trashing of Guy Fieri’s American Kitchen & Bar (“Why did the toasted marshmallow taste like fish?”) and his two-star zapping of Thomas Keller’s pricy Per Se (“The kitchen could improve the bacon-wrapped cylinder of quail simply by not placing it on top of a dismal green pulp of cooked romaine lettuce, crunchy and mushy at once.”)
-He comes across as a populist food critic, willing to get his tongue dirty, incredulous of hype.
-He often comes across as Roger Ebert with a bib: funny, abrasive, often illuminating, and sometimes off-base.
+Wells is best known for his fish-barrel trashing of Guy Fieri’s American Kitchen & Bar (“Why did the toasted marshmallow taste like fish?”) and his two-star zapping of Thomas Keller’s pricey Per Se (“The kitchen could improve the bacon-wrapped cylinder of quail simply by not placing it on top of a dismal green pulp of cooked romaine lettuce, crunchy and mushy at once.”)
+He comes across as a populist food critic, willing to get his tongue dirty, incredulous of hype— a bit like Roger Ebert with a bib: funny, abrasive, often illuminating, and sometimes off-base.

 His latest review brings up a lot of questions.